16 Best Hotels in Palm Springs

 Accommodation: Renaissance Palm Springs Hotel

-The Riviera has four different dining options on the property, along with a few snack bars and casual cafes (there's also a 7-11 right across the street for emergency snacking).
-There's a full-service spa and a large fitness center with extensive wellness programming.
+There's also a full-service spa and a large fitness center with extensive wellness programming.
 They offer everything from yoga classes to free two-hour bike loans.
 The resort is at the very north end of the downtown shopping and dining area.

 Address: 1600 N Indian Canyon Drive, Palm Springs, California